michaeldye/mdye-python-samples/README.md

 ### Useful project management invocations

-Note that the following expect you've properly set up the project as described below.
+Note that the following expect you've properly set up the project as described above.

 * `make test`: Execute all test in the system; note that CI will reject PRs if tests fail
 * `make format`: Format all code with `ruff`